Easter is on the way, and many families celebrate with food, gifts, and fun. However, the holiday can present a few dangers for cats.

 3. Cooked Bones Are Dangerous

-If you’re planning to serve dishes that have bones, make sure that they are kept away from cats and disposed of quickly.
+If you’re planning to serve dishes that have bones, make sure to keep them away from cats and dispose of them quickly.

-If you have a kids’ table that is lower to the floor, make sure your cat is not able to sneak bones off of plates when kids aren’t looking.
+If you have a kids’ table that’s lower to the floor, make sure your cat can’t sneak bones off of plates when kids aren’t looking.